Omkar-XD/Heart_Disease_Prediction_Project/README.md

 ## Contribution
 Feel free to fork the repository and submit pull requests.
 If you encounter any issues or have suggestions for improvement, open an issue in the repository.

+📝 License This project is licensed under the MIT License.
+See the LICENSE file for more details.

+📧 Contact Developer: Omkar Chavan Email: omkarchavan21k@gmail.com

+Made with 💻 & ❤️ by Omkar Chavan.